MikkoPasanen/learn-languages/README.md

 ## Features

-- Sign in / sign up page
+- Sign in / sign up authorization
 - Admin / teacher can create new exercises or modify existing exercises when signed in
 - UI made by using material.ui
 - Dark / light theme